- Fan Fiction

 “Nooooo!” cried Alison.
 “Don’t hurt my poor Marky baby!”

 Mark’s eyes lit up.
 “Marky baby?” he repeated, dreamily.
 “No one’s ever called me that before… Alison… I think I love you!”
-And that caused Alison to faint.
+And with that, Alison fainted.
 And Mark started his musical number.

-“Baaa ba-ba ba, ba-ba ba-ba BA, baaa ba-ba ba BAAAAAAAAA!” sang everyone.
+“Baaaaaa ba-ba ba, ba-ba ba-ba BA, baaaaa ba-ba ba BAAAAAAAAA!” sang everyone.

 Mark jumped in front of the camera and started wailing.
 “I think I love you!
 So what am I so afraid of?
 I’m afraid that I’m not sure of, a love there is no cure for!”

-“Geez, wake up, Alison!” said Davy, “I was just starting to fall in love with you!”
-And that caused Alison to wake up, and scramble away from Davy.
+“Oh, Alison, wake up!” said Davy, kneeling next to her.
+“I was just starting to fall in love with you!”
+And with that, Alison woke up and scrambled away from Davy.

-“Why, sure babe, let’s go!” he said kissing her on the cheek, and carrying her out the door.
-But her head banged into the wall, so they had to stop by the corner store to get a bandage.
+“Why, sure, babe; let’s go!” he said, kissing her on the cheek and carrying her out the door.
+But Alison banged her head on the wall, so they had to stop by the corner store to get a bandage first.

-“Phew, I’m glad that’s over!” said Peter, who hugged Cindy.
-“Now, no more marrying other guys, you hear?”
-Cindy nodded obediently.
+“Phew, I’m glad that’s over!” said Peter, who hugged Cindy tight.

 “Now what?” asked Heather.

-Mike opened the door to find Alison and Mark there.
+Mike opened the door to find Alison and Mark.
 “Uh, we don’t know where to go to get married…” said Alison.

 “Well, that can wait, can’t it?” suggested Micky.
 “Why don’t you come down to the beach with the rest of us?” to which the two lovebirds agreed.